SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	> **Note**: Applying the queries will load their data to the data model.
 You’re not ready to do that, as there are many transformations that must be applied first.

-4. If you intend to start the next lab, leave Power BI Desktop open.

-	> **Note**: You’ll apply various transformations to the queries and then apply the queries to load them to the data model in the **Load Data in Power BI Desktop** lab.

 ### Review
  In this lab, you have completed the following :
 - Get started with Power BI Desktop